Thai parliament elects Prayuth Chan-ocha as prime minister | DW | 05.06.2019

 Read more: Thai opposition leader says he faces sedition charges

-The parliamentary vote for prime minister came 10 weeks after the Southeast Asian country held a general election, which the opposition parties say was heavily rigged in favor of the pro-army parties.
+The parliamentary vote for prime minister came 10 weeks after a general election, which opposition parties say was heavily rigged in favor of the pro-army parties.

 Support for Prayuth